Fuabioo/php-cs-fixer-stdin/README.md

 ### Zed

-With the Zed editor, you can use this tool by adding the [configuration](zed-configuration.json) to your settings json.
+With the [Zed editor](https://zed.dev/), you can use this tool by adding the [configuration](zed-configuration.json) to your settings json.

+> For more information about PHP language support, see [PHP - Zed](https://zed.dev/docs/languages/php).